Improve your chances of qualifying for a small business loan by knowing your funding options, and how lenders view your application.

 One of the biggest moments for many small businesses is the day they receive funding.
 It’s confirmation that you’re on the right track and that someone believes in your business.

 Unfortunately, rejection rates for small business loans can be as high as 43-73%, depending on the lender.
 Even worse, about a quarter of those who are rejected for funding are never told why their application wasn’t approved.
 So what can you do to improve your chances of qualifying for a small business loan?

-Lenders are in the business of risk management, so if you’re looking to qualify for a small business loan, the best way to improve your chances is to use their preferred metrics to show lenders that your company is a safe bet.
+Lenders are in the business of risk management.
+If you’re looking to qualify for a small business loan, the best way to improve your chances is to use their preferred metrics.
+This shows lenders that your company is a safe bet.

 Take steps to maximize your likelihood of being approved for funding with these helpful tips:

 Improve Your Credi

 One of the first factors lenders look at is credit.
 Until you build business credit, your personal credit is your business credit.
 Even with business credit, lenders will often look at both.
 Strengthening your personal credit is always a good place to start.

 Got your personal credit under control?
 Now it’s time to build business credit.
 Building business credit protects your personal credit, and helps small businesses get approved for loans with better terms.

 To build business credit, file your business as a separate entity (if you haven’t already) by incorporating or forming an LLC.
 Open a checking account in your business’ name, as well as a business credit card.
 Be sure to use your business checking account to make payments on the credit card.